Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Space, Time and Space-Time in Classical and Quantum Mechanics and General Relativity. Bertrand Spacetimes

-Although \ celestial mechanics based on Newton's law of gravity \ is considered to be classical (i.e. non quantum), \ with such an assumption one easily runs into serious problems.
-Indeed, such an assumption \ implies that the speed of propagation of gravity is infinite and that time is \ absolute.
-Whether or not this is true or false can be decided only experimentally.
+Although \ the celestial mechanics based on Newton's law of gravity \ is apparently classical (i.e. non quantum), \ with such an assumption one easily runs into serious problems.
+Indeed, this leaves completely unexplained such an empirical fact \ that the typical ratio between masses of all planets of Solar system and that of the Sun are about 10$^{-6},$ the same goes about masses of satellites of heavy planets vs. masses of these planets. \textsl{Classical mechanics does not impose any restrictions on masses}!
+Next, in Newton's mechanics the speed of propagation of gravity is assumed to be infinite and time is \ absolute as is well known.
+These properties were \textsl{ effectively postulated} by Newton.
+Whether or not this is true or false could be decided only experimentally.
 As result, general relativity had emerged.
-Since at the \ spatial scales of Solar System one has to use radio signals to check correctness of Newton's mechanics, all kinds of wave mechanical effects such as retardation, the Doppler effect, etc. become of use.
+Since at the \ spatial scales of Solar system one has to use radio signals to check correctness of Newton's mechanics, all kinds of wave mechanical effects such as retardation, the Doppler effect, etc. become of use.
 Because of this, measurements are necessarily having some error margins.
-The error margins naturally will be larger for more distant objects. \textsl{Accordingly, even at the level of classical Newtonian\ celestial mechanics we have to deal with inaccuracies of measurement similar in nature to those} \textsl{in atomic mechanics.
-These probabilistic effects are unavoidable but are not taken into account at the level of classical mechanics.. }
+The error margins naturally will be larger for more distant objects. \textsl{Accordingly, even at the level of classical Newtonian\ celestial mechanics we have to deal with inaccuracies of measurements exactly analogous to those} \textsl{in atomic mechanics.
+These probabilistic effects are unavoidable but are not taken into account \ whatsoever in classical mechanics.
+Should they be taken into account, the distiction between classical and quantum mechanics would disappear.
+Furthermore, the common belief that quantum mechanics is exclusively the domain of macrocosm happen to be false since it can be demonstrated, e.g. read }[$33$], \textsl{Appendix A, that the Heisenberg group could be obtainable based on purely macroscopic considerations and has the same right to exist in macroscopic reality as, say, the Lorentz group, the rotation group, etc}.

-To make formalisms of both the atomic and celestial mechanics \ compatible we have to think carefully about space, time and space-time transformations at the level of classical mechanics first having in mind results of previous section.

-We begin with observation that in Hamiltonian mechanics the Hamiltonian equations \textsl{by design} remain invariant with respect to the canonical transformations.
-That is if \ sets $\{q_{i}\}$ and \{$p_{i}\}$ represent the "old" canonical coordinates and momenta while $Q_{i}=Q_{i}(\{q_{i} \},\{p_{i}\})$ and $P_{i}=P_{i}(\{q_{i}\},\{p_{i}\})$, $i=1-N$, represent the "new", the Hamiltonian equations in the old and new canonical variables look the same
+To make the formalisms of both the atomic and celestial mechanics \ compatible, we have to think carefully about the space, time and space-time transformations at the level of classical mechanics.
+We begin with the observation that in Hamiltonian mechanics the Hamiltonian equations \textsl{by design} remain invariant with respect to the canonical transformations.
+Now we would like to complicate this familiar picture by investigating the ``canonical'' time changes in classical mechanics even though in reality these transformations are not necessarily canonical.
+Fortunately, in the case \ when these are the canonical time transformations the task is accomplished to a large extent in monograph by Pars [$50$]. \ For the sake of space, we refer our readers to pages 535-540 of this monograph for details.